Lord Lieutenancy

 - receiving royal visitors to the County

-- representing Her Majesty The Queen in presenting medals, attending special church services, parades and events such as Remembrance Day Services
+- representing His Majesty The King in presenting medals, attending special church services, parades and events such as Remembrance Day Services

-- representing The Queen’s Awards for Enterprise, The Queen’s Awards for Voluntary Service and Medal Presentations for Honours when the recipient has elected to have his or her presentation within the County, instead of attending Buckingham Palace
+- representing The King's Awards for Enterprise, The King's Awards for Voluntary Service and Medal Presentations for Honours when the recipient has elected to have his or hers presentation within the County, instead of attending Buckingham Palace

-- promoting awareness of the Honours system, The Queen’s Awards to Industry, The Queen’s Awards for Voluntary Service, and messages of congratulation from Her Majesty The Queen
+- promoting awareness of the Honours system, The King's Awards to Industry, The King's Awards for Voluntary Service, and messages of congratulation from His Majesty The King

 Origins of the Lord-Lieutenant